projectcapsule/capsule/docs/operator/use-cases/service-type.md

 ## LoadBalancer

-Same as previously, Service of type of `LoadBalancer` could be blocked for various reasons.
+Same as previously, the Service of type of `LoadBalancer` could be blocked for various reasons.
 To prevent tenant owners to create these kinds of services, the cluster admin can prevent a tenant to create them:

 ```yaml
 kubectl apply -f - << EOF